utsavdarlami/cs554/README.md

 - CS 454/554 – Cloud Computing (UAH)

-A simple RESTful API that converts pounds to kilograms with HTTPS encryption.
+A simple RESTful API that converts pounds to kilograms with HTTPS encryption

 ## Setup Instructions